 Why your work needs to be purpose-driven

 On Wednesday, I attended the annual conference hosted by New Hampshire Businesses for Social Responsibility.
-The event always offers me new perspectives and inspiration and this year was no different.
+The event always offers me new perspectives and inspiration; this year was no different.
 Everyone was buzzing about the content delivered by the morning keynote presenter, Leith Sharp, Director of Executive Education for Sustainability Leadership at Harvard.

-In her talk, Leith shared amazing stories of her journey at Harvard.
-There were multiple examples of projects she worked to implement, ultimately taking Harvard to become the largest green campus organization in the world, These situations were of varying scope and complexity.
 Her opening story illustrated how the simplest of endeavors — replacing light bulbs in one campus facility — is not always quick and easy.
 “How many people at Harvard does it take to change a light bulb?” she quipped.
 Apparently, quite a lot!
-It’s not because the people at Harvard aren’t top of their game nor because people didn’t care.
-We’ve all been in situations with smart people and worthy efforts, yet the momentum stalls.
-It boils down to a shared purpose (or lack thereof!).

-Having a shared purpose is a foundation for getting things done
+Shared purpose is a foundation for getting things done

 So what is a shared purpose?
-The dictionary has several definitions for the word ‘purpose’.
+The dictionary has several definitions for the word ‘purpose.’
 They include the following: ‘the reason for which something exists or is done, made, or used,’ and ‘an intended or desired result or goal’ and ‘determination; resoluteness.’

 On the other hand, when there is alignment of all the players, as to the goals, authority, safety, and risks for all, then things move forward.
-Even when there is a hiccup (and there will be!), people with a shared purpose will work together to fix it instead of remove themselves from the solution.
+Even when there is a hiccup (and there will be!), teams that are purpose-driven will work together to fix it instead of removing themselves from the solution.

 Establishing shared purpose